 Ann Fuell's work as a board member for the Almaden Country School in Northern California has allowed her to see the importance of strong school leadership and the crucial role of the Board in strategic planning.
 Following a move overseas in 2008, Ann was elected to serve on the Board of Governors at the International School of Amsterdam, expanding her understanding of international education, the International Baccalaureate Program, and teachers unions.
 She has worked in program management and consulted for KPMG Consulting and KPMG's Center for Leadership Development.
 She holds a Master's Degree in Higher Education, with a specialization in Student Personnel Administration from New York University.
 Her family, with elementary and middle school children, returned to the US in 2010.

 Eric A. Hanushek is the Paul and Jean Hanna Senior Fellow at the Hoover Institution of Stanford University.
-He is also chair of the executive committee for the Texas Schools Project at the University of Texas at Dallas and a member of the CALDER Management Team.
-He is chair of the board of directors of the National Board for Education Sciences, a research associate with the National Bureau of Economic Research, and a member of the Koret Task Force on K-12 education.
+He is a research associate with the National Bureau of Economic Research, research professor at the ifo Institute of the University of Munich, and a member of the Koret Task Force on K-12 education.
 Hanushek has been a leader in the development of economic analysis of educational issues, with a special emphasis on the determinants of student achievement.
 He was the first researcher to measure teacher effectiveness by the learning gains of the teacher's students.
-His books on education include Courting Failure: How School Finance Lawsuits Exploit Judges' Good Intentions and Harm our Children, Handbook on the Economics of Education, The Economics of Schooling and School Quality, Improving America's Schools: The Role of Incentives, Making Schools Work: Improving Performance and Controlling Costs, Educational Performance of the Poor, and Education and Race, along with more than 200 professional articles.
-Hanushek's government service includes posts as the deputy director of the Congressional Budget Office, senior staff economist for the Council of Economic Advisers, and senior economist for the Cost of Living Council.
-Hanushek is a distinguished graduate of the U.S. Air Force Academy, where he earned his BS degree.
-He received his PhD in economics from the Massachusetts Institute of Technology.
+His books on education include Schoolhouses, Courthouses, and Statehouses, Courting Failure, Handbook on the Economics of Education, The Economics of Schooling and School Quality, Improving America's Schools, Making Schools Work, Educational Performance of the Poor, and Education and Race, along with more than 200 professional articles.
+Hanushek's government service includes being chair of the board of directors of the National Board for Education Sciences and the deputy director of the Congressional Budget Office.
+Hanushek is a distinguished graduate of the U.S. Air Force Academy and received his PhD in economics from the Massachusetts Institute of Technology.

-Dr. Karen Hill-Scott is a nationally recognized child development expert known for the design of early education systems.
-She is also the nation’s premier consultant for children's media and television content.
-She has worked on over 2000 produced episodes of children’s television and other media content for clients such as NBC, Nickelodeon, Disney, PBS, Sprout, Discovery Communications, Baby Einstein, and independent producers, Shell Hut Entertainment, Out of the Blue Productions, Lancit Media and SONY Productions.
-A former UCLA professor of urban planning, Dr. Hill-Scott brings a multi-faceted approach to improving the lives of young children from academic research, to consulting to running local programs “on the ground.”
-She chaired the California Universal Preschool Master Plan, the California School Readiness Master Plan and co-founded Crystal Stairs, California’s largest private child development agency.
-Her consulting firm created and incubated the launch of the Los Angeles Universal Preschool system now entering its 8th year of service.
+Dr. Karen Hill-Scott is a nationally recognized child development expert for early education systems and a consultant for children's media and television content.
+A former UCLA professor of urban planning, Dr. Hill-Scott brings a multi-faceted approach to improving the lives of young children.
+Previous to her positions at UCLA, she chaired the California School Readiness Master Plan and co-founded Crystal Stairs, California’s largest child development agency.
 While she continues to teach for the UCLA Anderson School of Management executive training programs, she also Chairs the Board of Crystal Stairs, serves on the boards of the Foundation for Child Development and the Ralph M. Parsons Foundation of Southern California.
 Dr. Hill-Scott received her Ed.D. in Child Development from UCLA where she was a Danforth Fellow, a Chancellor’s Fellow, Outstanding Graduate Student of Year, and was named the Tom Bradley Outstanding Alumnus of the Year Award in 2007.

 Matt Hill is the Chief Strategy Officer for the Los Angeles Unified School District.
 In this role he oversees the district's strategic planning process and heads the following departments: Budget Services and Financial Planning, Data and Accountability, Charter Schools, and Information Technology.
 Before taking his current job, Hill served as Administrative Officer in the Office of the Superintendent, where he oversaw the District's strategic planning process and managed strategic initiatives for LAUSD.
 Hill has also worked as Executive Officer for Strategic Projects for the Oakland Unified School District, and Program Manager for Expect Success, the district's $43 million reform program.
 Previously, Hill worked for Accenture in the financial services industry, where he focused on technology and strategy projects.
 He holds a Bachelor of Science in Business Administration from the University of North Carolina and an MBA from the UCLA Anderson School of Management.
 Hill has served on the Board of Directors for the Children's Council of San Francisco.
 He is married and has two sons.